electron/electronjs.org-old/data/blog/webview2.md

 ## Architecture Overview

 Electron and WebView2 both build from the Chromium source for rendering web content.
-Strictly speaking WebView2 builds from the Edge source, but Edge is built using a fork of the Chromium source.
+Strictly speaking, WebView2 builds from the Edge source, but Edge is built using a fork of the Chromium source.
-Neither Electron nor WebView2 share any DLLs files on the system with Edge or Chrome.
+Neither Electron nor WebView2 share any DLL files on the system with Edge or Chrome.

 Electron apps always bundle and distribute the exact version of Electron with which they were developed.
 WebView2 has two options in distribution.